cdapio/cdap/cdap-docs/admin-manual/source/verification.rst

 ============

 To verify that the CDAP software is successfully installed and you are able to use your Hadoop cluster, run an example application.
-We provide, in our CDAP Local Sandbox, pre-built JAR files for convenience.
+We provide, in our CDAP Sandbox, pre-built JAR files for convenience.

 #.
-Download and install the latest `CDAP Local Sandbox <http://cask.co/downloads/#cdap>`__.
+Download and install the latest `CDAP Sandbox <http://cask.co/downloads/#cdap>`__.
 #.
 Extract to a folder (``CDAP_HOME``).
 #.
 Open a command prompt and navigate to ``CDAP_HOME/examples``.
 #.
 Each example folder has a ``.jar`` file in its ``target`` directory.